theylor999/iFood-Supermarket-Prices-Analysis/README.md

-# 🛒 iFood Price Analysis - Data Science Project
+# 🛒 iFood Supermarket Prices Analysis - Data Science Project

 This repository documents my project on analyzing supermarket prices on iFood.
 From data collection and processing to analysis and visualization, I used web scraping, ETL techniques, databases, and data visualization tools.